Javascript fundamentals

 Objects store data in a different way - using key/value pairs.
 A key is like the name of the data, while the value holds the information about it.

-For example an object might look like this: Example of an object In this example colour is a key with the value of black.
+For example an object might look like this: In this example colour is a key with the value of black.
 To access the information held inside the object you can use object.key.

 What is a function?